auth0/cosmos/core/components/molecules/dialog/dialog.md

 ## Form inside Dialog

-You can choose not to render `Dialog.Footer` if the body has a component with actions.
-Use the `width` prop to modify the size of the dialog
+You can use add actions inside `Dialog.Footer` for the form.
+Use the `size` prop to get a wider dialog.

 ```js
 class DialogContainer extends React.Component {